Appearance

 const { email, password } = await getCredentialsOrThrow();

-const { accessToken, refreshToken } = await getToken.execute({
+const { accessToken, refreshToken } = await getToken({

 args: { email, password }